istio-ecosystem/authservice/README.md

 ## Using the `authservice` docker image
 The `authservice` images are hosted on [authservice's GitHub Package Registry](https://github.com/istio-ecosystem/authservice/packages).
-NOTE: Github Package Registry currently does **NOT** work with Kubernetes.
-[This issue](https://github.com/kubernetes-sigs/kind/issues/870) is expected to be fixed and released soon.
-For the time being, you need to manually `docker pull` the image from Github Package Registry and `docker push` it to your own image registry (e.g. Docker Hub) in order to use it with Kubernetes.

 ## Usage
 Please refer to the [bookinfo-example](./bookinfo-example) directory for an example of how to use the Authservice.